 At its core, a hybrid mattress is exactly what it sounds like: a blend of different materials.
 It pairs a supportive innerspring coil system with layers of comfortable foam, like memory foam or latex.
 This design gives you the sturdy, responsive support you get from traditional spring mattresses, which is great for keeping your body properly lifted.
 The foam layers on top provide the contouring comfort and pressure relief that foam is famous for.
 This combination also allows for better airflow through the coil layer, helping you find mattresses that keep you cooler than you would on an all-foam bed.

-Why "Medium Firm" is the Sweet Spot for Back Pain
+Why "Medium-Firm" Is the Sweet Spot for Back Pain

 Think of mattress firmness on a scale from 1 to 10, where 1 is a cloud and 10 is the floor.
 A medium-firm mattress typically lands right in the middle, around a 5 to 7.
 This is the sweet spot for most sleepers because it provides enough support to keep your spine in a neutral position while still having enough give to cushion your shoulders and hips.
 For those with back pain, this balance is crucial.
 A mattress that's too soft can cause your hips to sink, throwing your spine out of alignment.
 One that's too firm can create painful pressure points.
 A medium-firm mattress, like the popular Helix Mattress, is often recommended by sleep experts because it hits that "just right" level of support for the majority of people.